 My grateful eyes took in that body with nothing but curves wrapped in a short, tight, white satin-like dress covered with a white mesh-like material that ended in fringes that brushed against and stroked her skin as she walked.

 She sat down two stools to my left and crossed her legs exposing a muscular blacker-than-coal thigh straining against the white mesh.

 Her dress was square cut along the top with only the crest of her ample perfectly round breasts showing – so close together that you couldn’t have slipped a piece of paper between them.

 It was only a matter of time before our eyes met, and when they did, I said hi, she said hello.
 I said bonjour, she said bonsoir.
 She asked if she could move closer.
 I said bien sur.

-I couldn’t dance then and still couldn’t, but that was okay, she did enough dancing for the both of us.
+I couldn’t dance then and still can't, but that was okay, she did enough dancing for the both of us.
 I was quite happy just to stand there shuffling my feet and watching her.

 She danced wildly, she danced gracefully, she danced seductively, moving around the entire space never taking her eyes off me.

 Eventually, still swaying her hips in that sensual sideways motion with just a hint of back and forth action, she moved closer and closer until she was close enough to wrap her hands around the back of my neck and thrust those hips forward so hard that I thought she might have broken something.

 When it was time to leave I offered to walk her to her car.
 The snow had really piled up.
 My hotel was just across the street.
 She asked if she could park her car in the underground parking lot of the Chateau Royale and spend the night.
 I agreed.